FN: Welcome to Bangladesh. What brings you to Bangladesh and is this your first visit to the country?

 EC: Both countries have very close bilateral relations and it will last for many years to come.
 We could not forget that Bangladeshi people stood by us during the difficult times of our country.
 Unfortunately, the volume of bilateral trade between the two countries is not where it should be.
 This is one area where we need to focus more.
 I think there should be more cultural and information exchanges between the two countries.
 Our business leaders need to sit together more frequently.
 I am personally thrilled to know that Dhaka has a road named after our father of the nation Mustafa Kamal Ataturk.
 I certainly believe that our existing relationship can be taken to the next level through Expo 2020.■

-- Interview of the Week Dr Toufiq M. Seraj
+- Interview with Dr Toufiq M. Seraj

 - Interviews with Private University Vice Chancellors

-- Interview With Sadeque Hossain Khoka
+- Interview with Sadeque Hossain Khoka

 - Interview with Dr. Prasad Kaipa